bt3gl/building_blog/content/book_black_hat.md

 ## A TCP Proxy

-A TCP proxy can be very useful for forwarding traffic and when assessing network-based softwares (for example, when you cannot run [Wireshark](http://bt3gl.github.io/wiresharking-for-fun-or-profit.html) or you cannot load drivers or tools in the machine you are exploiting).
+A TCP proxy can be very useful for forwarding traffic and when assessing network-based software (for example, when you cannot run [Wireshark](http://bt3gl.github.io/wiresharking-for-fun-or-profit.html) or you cannot load drivers or tools in the machine you are exploiting).

 To create a proxy we need to verify if we need to *first initiate a connection* to the remote side.
 This will request data before going into our main loop and some server daemons expect you to do this first (for instance, FTP servers send a banner first).
 We call this information **receive_first**.

 ### The Main Function
 So let us start with our **main** function.
-First we define the usage, which should have four more arguments together with  **receive_first**.
+First, we define the usage, which should have four more arguments together with  **receive_first**.
 Then we check these arguments to variables and start a listening socket:

 ```python
 import socket